-Some piggies have a sensitive nose that may stop them in their tracks before they even think about tasting it.
+Some piggies have sensitive noses that may stop them in their tracks before they even think about tasting it.
 Some may even be spooked by the pungent odor and hide from the new food!
 If this is your guinea pig, try offering them cilantro multiple times.

-I’ve had a couple of guinea pigs that refused to go near cilantro at first due to the scent, but discovered they loved it once they gained the courage to start nibbling on it.
+I’ve had a couple of guinea pigs that refused to go near cilantro at first due to the overwhelming scent but discovered they loved it once they gained the courage to start nibbling on it.
 Guinea pigs will sometimes change their minds once the smell becomes more familiar to them.

 If you’ve tried offering this leafy herb multiple times and your piggies just aren’t interested, that’s fine too.
 All guinea pigs have their own preferences, just like people.
-Some other foods you can try are strawberries, zucchini, dill, or radicchio.
+Some other foods you can try are strawberries, watermelon, endive, zucchini, dill, celery, or radicchio.

 Can Guinea Pigs Eat Cilantro Stems?